IPv6 and FI

 SLAAC

-When stateless autoconfiguration ( SLAAC ) the client chooses the address himself.
-This method is used in Eduroam and wlan_fi wireless networks and also in some virtual machines in the faculty cloud infrastructure Stratus.FI (Virtual machines are usually assigned a NATed private IPv4 address and a public IPv6 address).
+In the case of stateless autoconfiguration (SLAAC), the client chooses the address itself.
+This method is used in the Eduroam and wlan_fi wireless networks and also for some virtual machines in the Stratus.FI faculty cloud infrastructure (we usually assign a NATted private IPv4 address and a public IPv6 address to the virtual machines).